CodedSakura/codedsakura.dev/pc/index.md

 * L1d & L1i cache: 192 KiB, L2: 1.5 MiB, L3: 9 MiB
 * No integrated GPU

-**Q&A:**
+#### Q&A:
 - Why Intel?
   - At the time when I was building my PC, Intel CPUs were more expensive than AMD CPUs, but the motherboards where the other way around.
 Resulting in a very similar price for either one.
 I had always used Intel-based builds up to then, so I was slightly biased for it already.
 Combined with a poor experience with an AMD-based HP laptop I decided to go with Intel.
 - Why specifically i5-9600KF?
     - The i5-9600 is still one of the best price-to-performance 9th gen Intel CPUs, and might still be a very good candidate for the LGA1151 socket.
 F (required discrete graphics) - due to cost reduction and already having a dedicated GPU at the time (GTX 1050ti), K (unlocked) - because that's what was available.
 - Do I plan to switch to AMD?
     - I definitely do consider it, but currently have no real preference for either (2022-08-22).
+    - I'm pretty sure whenever DDR5 RAM is mainstream and worth upgrading to, I'll be choosing to switch to AMD (2023-05-22).

 ### GPU

 The GPU I currently have is a GIGABYTE branded GeForce RTX 3070.
 Specifically [GeForce RTX 3070 GAMING OC 8G (rev 2.0)](https://www.gigabyte.com/Graphics-Card/GV-N3070GAMING-OC-8GD-rev-20)

-**Q&A**
+### Q&A

 - Why GeForce?
     - Not much to say here, in my opinion AMD GPUs are nowhere near as good (or maybe popular) as GeForce ones.
 - Why the RTX 3070?
     - It was a price and performance balance in my case: while I don't need much rendering power on a daily basis, I do have two large monitors and I tend to game at 1440p.
 From my research the 3060 would have entirely satisfied me if I didn't want to run the two monitors in conjunction with my VR headset...
 The 3070 felt like a nice balance with not costing too much and delivering enough graphical power for all my needs.
+And anything above seemed like overkill.
 - Why GIGABYTE?
     - I really like the GPUs backplate design, and also that's what you see the most (if the card is horizontally installed).
 - What before?
   - As stated on the top, I built my PC at 2020Q1, before the RTX 30-series were even announced.
 At the time of building I had a GTX 1050 ti (also GIGABYTE branded), but that now lives in my bother's PC, as it's a low profile card and my